Weave Code

 composer require symfony/event-dispatcher

-Laravel already includes this package as a dependency, so no additional installation is typically required for basic usage.
+Laravel already includes this package as a dependency, so no additional setup is required unless you're using Symfony-specific features.

-2. First Use Case: Define an event class and dispatch it:
+2. First Use Case: Dispatch an event and listen to it:

 protected $listen = [